 Melissa Kramps began her career as a critical care nurse after earning her BSN from Fairfield University.
 While working as a nurse in the medical intensive care unit at New York Presbyterian Hospital, she was honored with the Eileen Gong Weiner Award for Most Compassionate Care.
 She graduated from Columbia University School of Nursing with her master of science in adult and geriatric health with a subspecialty in oncology.
 She was recognized with the CAPNA Award for commitment to primary care at graduation.
 After working as nurse practitioner on the geriatric consultation service at New York Presbyterian Hospital, she joined the Columbia University School of Nursing as an assistant professor of clinical nursing.
 She was the program director for the gerontological nurse practitioner program and taught in the adult program as well.
 Clinically, she was an attending nurse practitioner at Columbia Advanced Practice Nurse Associates, the school’s NP-led primary care practice.
-Dr. Kramps earned her DNP degree at Columbia and is currently working as a nurse practitioner in the memory disorders program at Weill Cornell Medical College.
-She also authors the column “House Call with Dr. Kramps” in PS Magazine, a publication geared toward older adults.
+Dr. Kramps earned her DNP degree at Columbia and is currently working as a portfolio advisor there.
+She has also been an adjunct professor at Hunter College.
+She is currently coordinator of the lung screening program and nurse practitioner managing pulmonary hypertension patients.